Pleiger PPC is a PC-based control system for operation, monitoring and automation in ship operations

 - Compact design and construction – hat rail fitting for switching cabinet and in-desk installation

-- Flash card memory – data memory resistant against vibrations
+- Flash card memory – data memory resistant to vibrations

 - Flexible standard interfaces – simple data accessibility to the peripherals